Margaret Halstan

+Margaret Halstan (25 December 1879 – 8 January 1967) was a British stage and screen actress, who often played upper-class ladies of the gentry, with a career spanning over six decades.

+She was particularly known for her Shakespearian roles, and it has been stated she appeared in every one of his plays, she was particulary noted for he role in Othello as Desdemona, she made her professional debut in 1895.

-Margaret Halstan (25 December 1879 – 8 January 1967) was a British stage, radio, television and film actress.
-In theatre and film roles she often played upper-class ladies of the gentry, with a career spanning over six decades.
-She was particularly known for her Shakespearian roles, having debuted in 1895, at the turn of the century she joined Sir Frank Benson theatre company, and also played in the theatrical company's of Sir George Alexander and Sir Herbert Beerbohm Tree, before making her debut in silent film in 1916.
+At the turn of the century she joined Sir Frank Benson's theatre company, and also played in the theatrical companies of Sir George Alexander and Sir Herbert Beerbohm Tree, before making her debut in silent films in 1916.

 Biography

-She was born Clara Maud Hertz in Greater London in 1879, of apparently Jewish descentand later used the stage name Margaret Halstan.
+Halston was born Clara Maud Hertz in London, England on Christmas Day 1879, of apparently Jewish descent. and later used the professional stage name Margaret Halstan.
 Her parents were Henry Anthony Hertz and his wife Elizabeth Maud.